ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 * Galaxy merging:
   Basic version with instantaneous merging implemented

-  - need better merger graphs so
+  - ideally need a way of dtermining merger time.
-  - triggering starburst (does this need to be explicit, or can it arise naturally from contraction of disc?)
+  - triggering starburst (does this need to be explicit, or can it arise naturally from contraction of disc?).

 * Stripping: